The 18th &

 families also settled down in the Mosonmagyaróvár region, where

-schools on Hungarian soil.
-Within the Vas County a foundation was created in
+on Hungarian soil.
+Within the Vas County a foundation was created in 1820 and

-1820 and in 1826 a permanent commission responsible for the spread of the
+in 1826 a permanent commission responsible for the spread of the Hungarian

-Hungarian language was founded.
-Bishop András Bõle demanded that
+language was founded.
+Bishop András Bõle demanded that the

-the register books, which had been written in Latin until 1842, should be
+register books, which had been written in Latin until 1842, should be continued

-continued using the Hungarian language.
-Evangelic teacher István
+using the Hungarian language.
+Evangelic teacher István Lülik and

-Lülik and priest József Kossics wrote a Hungarian linguistic book
+priest József Kossics wrote a Hungarian linguistic book for Slovene

-for Slovene children.
-The textbook by Lülik remained in its handwritten
+children.
+The textbook by Lülik remained in its handwritten version,

-version, whereas the one written by Kossics was printed in Graz at the expense
+whereas the one written by Kossics was printed in Graz at the expense of Vas

 assimilation but rather enable the Slovenes from the Raba Region to advance